Movement-DAO/move-docs/docs/dao/intro/genesis.md

 ### Initial Signer Requests

-The initial signers, through dao-lawfirm.eth, have made specific feature requests for the initial application:
+The dao-lawfirm.eth, have made specific feature requests for the initial application:

 -   multi-token treasuries;
 -   bonding curve token emissions;
--   integration with DeFi protocols;
+-   integration with certain DeFi protocols;
--   voting escrow voting strategies;
+-   voting escrow voting strategies; path to on-chain governance;
 -   nft tooling for creators;
--   on-chain governance;
 -   legal compliance; and,
 -   expanding the multisig;

-Governance migration to voting escrow is essential, as the initial contributors seek to signal their long-term commitments.
-The initial signers provided 60 days during which to present a timeline for the DAO tooling version 1.0 release.
+Governance migration to voting escrow is essential, as the dao-lawfirm.eth seek to signal their long-term commitments.
+The dao-lawfirm.eth requested a follow up presentation within 60 days during which to present a timeline for the DAO tooling version 1.0 release.

 [^1]: June 15 through 30, 2022, about $450,000 DAI was swapped for ETH and has appreciated.
 This was included in the overview of the treasury balance.
 [^2]: The slow-start "veto" was inspired by [nouns.wtf](https://nouns.wtf), see section "Governance".